-Caric has been an enthusiastic promoter of Hvar wines and has enjoyed slow but steady success in spreading the wine message of Croatia's premier island.
-While many thought the Italian market would be impossible to enter, Caric wines are now sold in Milan, and the considerable support of Croatia's cultural attache to Rome, Ines Sprem, (who was interviewed by Digital Journal recently
+Caric has been an enthusiastic promoter of Hvar wines and has enjoyed slow but steady success in spreading the wine message of Croatia’s premier island.
+While many thought the Italian market would be impossible to enter, Caric wines are now sold in Milan, and the considerable support of Croatia’s cultural attache to Rome, Ines Sprem, (who was interviewed by Digital Journal recently) has paved the way for a week-long tour of Italy, promoting the island’s wine, culture and tourism (full programme in Croatian here).

 Croatia is becoming more established on the international wine scene.
 How have things changed with EU entry?